-Ardent is self-insured for substantially all of the medical benefits of its employees and maintains reserves for medical benefits that reflect known claims and an estimate of incurred but not reported claims as of December 31, 2022 and are billed as premiums to each affiliate.
+Ardent is self-insured for substantially all of the medical benefits of its employees and maintains reserves for medical benefits that reflect known claims and an estimate of incurred but not reported claims as of December 31, 2023 and are billed as premiums to each affiliate.
 The reserve for incurred but not paid claims is maintained by Ardent and adjusted as necessary through additional allocations.
-Expenses for medical benefit coverage allocated to the Company were approximately \$2.7 million for the year ended December 31, 2022, and are included in salaries and benefits expense on the consolidated statement of operations.
+Expenses for medical benefit coverage allocated to the Company were approximately \$1.9 million for the year ended December 31, 2023, and are included in salaries and benefits expense on the consolidated income statement.
 Expenses allocated to the Company for medical benefit coverage are based on actual claim activity as well as management's consideration of material developments that may impact the Company's active claims and historical claim trends.

-11. Commitments and Contingencies
+12. Commitments and Contingencies

 From time to time, claims and suits arise in the ordinary course of the Company's business.
+The Company has been, is currently, and may in the future be subject to claims, lawsuits, qui tam actions, civil investigative demands, subpoenas, investigations, audits and other inquiries related to its operations.
 In certain of these actions, plaintiffs request punitive or other damages against the Company that may not be covered by insurance.
-The Company does not believe that it is a party to any proceeding that, in management's opinion, would have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.
+These claims, lawsuits, and proceedings are in various stages of adjudication or investigation and involve a wide variety of claims and potential outcomes.
+Depending on whether the underlying conduct in these or future inquiries or investigations could be considered systemic, their resolution could have a material, adverse effect on the Company's results of operations, financial position or liquidity.